csvignesh/ClientDataStore/README.md

 ![Architecture](./datastore-impl.png)

 * DataStore is no sql with indexes.
 The implementation depends on the browser capability.
 If there is indexedDB support, it uses idb.
-Else it falls back to heap.
+Else it falls back to localStorage/Heap.

 * Every datastore instance will implement all the interface that the data-store exposes

-* Currently we have only indexedDB and heap impl.
+* Currently we have support for indexedDB/LocalSotrage/heap.
 We can extend it websql or which ever local storage it can use / a completely service based impl.

 * Promise based implementation.
 Every interface return a promise.